'Always working': Biden eyes 1st summer getaway as president - NewsBreak

 Obama interrupted his Christmas vacation in Hawaii in 2012 to return to Washington after he was unable to negotiate a compromise with Congress to avoid across-the-board tax increases.
 Then he flew back to Honolulu to rejoin first lady Michelle Obama and their daughters.

-Obama was on summer vacation on Martha’s Vineyard in 2014 when he responded to the beheading of American journalist James Foley by Islamic State militants.
-He went back to Washington for a couple of days before returning to the island.
+He responded to the beheading of American journalist James Foley by Islamic State militants during the family's summer vacation on Martha's Vineyard in 2014.

 Bush's father, President George H.W.
 Bush, planned the U.S. response to Saddam Hussein’s invasion of Kuwait in 1990 from his family's oceanfront compound in Kennebunkport, Maine.